polyphony-chat/docs/docs/Protocol Specifications/core.md

     A `LOW_KEY_PACKAGES` event is only sent by servers which use MLS encryption.
 Server/Clients not implementing MLS encryption can safely ignore this event.

-##### 7.1.3.1 A note about CRLs (Certificate revocation lists)
+#### 7.1.4 Early revocation of ID-Certs

+!!! abstract "A note about CRLs"

     It is common for systems relying on X.509 certificates for user authentication to use Certificate Revocation Lists (CRLs) to keep track of which certificates are no longer valid.
 This is done to prevent a user from using a certificate that has been revoked.

     CRLs are difficult to implement well, often requiring many resources to keep up to date, and are also not always reliable.
 OCSP (Online Certificate Status Protocol) is a more modern, reliable and easier to implement alternative.
-Still, it potentially requires many resources to keep up with demand, while introducing a more immediate single point of failure.
+Still, it potentially requires many resources to keep up with demand, while introducing potential privacy concerns.

     polyproto inherently mitigates some of the possible misuse of a revoked certificate, as the validity of a certificate is usually checked by many parties.
 Especially, if the revocation process is initiated by the actor themselves, the actor already lets all servers they are connected to know that the certificate in question is no longer valid.

     polyproto does not require the use of CRLs or OCSP.

+An ID-Cert can be revoked by the home server or the actor at any time.
+This can be done for various reasons, such as a suspected leak of the private identity key.
+When an ID-Cert is revoked, the server must revoke the session associated with the revoked ID-Cert.

+!!! info

+    The above paragraph is true for both foreign and home servers.
+The API routes associated with revoking an ID-Cert are the same regardless of the server type.

 ### 7.2 Actor identity keys and message signing